ucargiray/Inferno/README.md

 ### Animated Gradient Fill

-A `colorEffect()` shader that generates generates a constantly cycling color gradient, centered on the input view.
+A `colorEffect()` shader that generates a constantly cycling color gradient, centered on the input view.

 **Parameters:**